 West Huckham Barn near Wheddon Cross sits deep in the Quarme Valley in Exmoor with wonderful views of the surrounding countryside - full of flowers, wildlife and history.
 The property sleeps up to 5 guests in three bedrooms; two doubles, and one single bedroom.

 West Huckham Barn near Wheddon Cross is a 200-year-old detached barn, with an open linhay barn with prominent stone pillars, adjacent to the main building.
 The barn has been converted into comfortable holiday accommodation for up to 5 guests.
 The property has a lovely spacious feel to it, the open-plan living/dining/kitchen area is a great space with high vaulted ceiling and wooden beams.
 The adjoining conservatory is the perfect spot to enjoy the views, especially when the sun is setting; or when the weather does not allow you to enjoy it al fresco!
-Sleeps up to 5 guests in three bedrooms Ground floor double and single bedrooms and shower room First floor double bedroom with en-suite Balcony seating area overlooking living area (balcony can provide one or two individual bunk beds if required for sleeping arrangements - alternative layout only) Spacious open plan living area, with adjoining conservatory Wood burning stove Large garden with pond (pond is not fenced, children must be supervised) Stunning countryside views Wonderful walks from the door (Public footpath) Towels and bed linen provided Wi fi, heating and electricity included Arrive from 4 pm Depart by 10 am For those with restricted mobility, the living area and one double bedroom are on the ground level.
+Sleeps up to 5 guests in three bedrooms Ground floor double and single bedrooms and shower room First floor double bedroom with en-suite Balcony seating area overlooking living area (balcony can provide one individual bunk bed if required for alternative sleeping arrangements) Spacious open plan living area, with adjoining conservatory Wood burning stove Large garden with pond (pond is not fenced, children must be supervised) Stunning countryside views Wonderful walks from the door (Public footpath) Towels and bed linen provided Wi fi, heating and electricity included Arrive from 4 pm Depart by 10 am For those with restricted mobility, the living area and one double bedroom are on the ground level.
 There is one step up from here to access the shower room and a single bedroom.
 There is level access from here through the entrance door.
 The conservatory is one step down from the main living area.
 Full views through the double doors from the living area level.
 All steps have a hand hold adjacent to the step.
 The nearby village of Wheddon Cross is approx 3 miles, so just a short drive in the car to the nearest shop (mini-supermarket), petrol station and a family and dog-friendly pub which serves food too. (good carvery Wednesdays and Sundays!).
 The property is approached by a private and gated drive (hardcore track) which is shared with two other dwellings, the last four hundred yards is steep, as the drive drops down into the valley to give the wonderful views enjoyed from the back of the cottage.
 A good supply of logs will be provided.
 Additional logs are available in the adjoining barn, for which there will be a charge of £20.
 Up to two well behaved dogs are welcome by prior arrangement and for a supplementary fee of £12 per dog (strict maximum of 2 dogs).
 The garden is enclosed with stock fencing but an adventurous dog could get out.
 There is likely to be livestock in nearby fields, so please keep dogs under control.
 Please do not pre-order groceries online for delivery, the access lane is not suitable for delivery lorries.
 There is an excellent, well stocked, mini-supermarket (petrol also available) 3 miles away at Wheddon Cross, and a Co-op in Dulverton (6 miles), both of which are open exceptionally long hours.

 Whatever your particular interests, for an overview of all that Exmoor has to offer, you will find more at https://www.visit-exmoor.co.uk.
 The nearby Quantock Hills AONB area is also described here.
 Exmoor is a National Park. https://www.exmoor-nationalpark.gov.uk Wheddon...
 Cross is the nearest village approx 3 miles away.
 The village is said to be the highest on Exmoor, standing at 980 feet above sea level.
 The highest point on Exmoor, Dunkery Beacon (1704 feet above sea level) is only a short distance beyond.
 There are fantastic panoramic views from Dunkery; wild moorland to the west, the Bristol Channel and Wales to the north, the rolling Brendon Hills to the east and the Quarme Valley to the south.
 Some of the best walking on Exmoor (including a trail suitable for those less able) can be found at Webbers Post which lies to the seaward side of Dunkery Beacon.
 For the active visitor, walks with fine views are all around, whilst Exmoor's well-known landmarks such as Dunkery Beacon, Tarr Steps and the valleys of the Exe, Barle and East Lyn (setting for Blackmore's famous novel Lorna Doone) are all easily reached.
 Wimbleball lake, with a wide range of water and land based activities, is within easy reach.
 (5 miles) Excellent walks and cafe with outdoor eating area.
 There is ample information available at the property to help you in planning your visit.
 The medieval village of Dunster is only six miles away, with its 11th century castle, and Mill (National Trust), and old Yarn Market, Tithe barn and interesting shops, pubs and restaurants.
 Slightly further afield is the North Devon and Somerset coast with pretty villages in steep combes such as Porlock, Lynton and Lynmouth.
 For a more traditional seaside experience, you can head to Minehead which is only ten miles away.
 Other towns to visit in the area are Tiverton to the south, with plenty of shops, a canal walk, and a National Trust property (Knightshayes) nearby.
 A visit to the county town of Taunton, to the north, could be combined with a day exploring the beautiful and little-known Quantock Hills.